oCroso/homework/cmg2/README.md

 # Containerized Log Parser for Environment Sensors
 CMG Homework

-The container is designed to hit a logging endpoint on a pseudo container that dispalys the logging for a series of environment monitors.
+The container is designed to hit a logging endpoint, via curl, on a pseudo-container that dispalys the logging for a series of environment monitors.

 The container uses awk to determine